edquestofficial/Gen-AI-Cohort/README.md

 Create a pull request.
 </ul>

-If you have any questions or suggestions, feel free to reach out [Email me](mailto:dinesh1.chopra@gmail.com).
-Happy Learning! 📋🚀<br>
+If you have any questions or suggestions, feel free to Email me at <b>dinesh1.chopra@gmail.com</b> Happy Learning! 📋🚀<br>